Battle of Jieting: Opening moves

-The battle
+Battle

-Jieting was a crucial region for the securing of supplies, and Zhuge Liang sent Ma Su and Wang Ping to guard the region.
+Jieting was a crucial region for securing supplies, and Zhuge Liang sent Ma Su and Wang Ping to guard the region.
 Ma Su went accompanied by Wang Ping but did not listen to his sound military advice.
-Relying purely on books of military tactics, Ma Su chose to "take the high ground" and set his base on the mountains instead of in a city, ignoring Wang Ping's advice to make camp in a valley well supplied with water.
-Wang Ping, however, managed to persuade Ma Su to give him command of a portion of the troops, and later Wang set up his base camp near Ma's camp, in order to offer assistance when Ma was in danger.
+Relying purely on books of military tactics, Ma Su chose to "take the high ground" and set up his base on the mountains instead of in a city as instructed by Zhuge Liang.
+He also ignored Wang Ping's advice to make camp in a valley well supplied with water.
+Wang Ping, however, managed to persuade Ma Su to give him command of a portion of the troops, and Wang Ping set up his base camp near Ma Su's camp, in order to offer assistance when Ma Su was in danger.

-Due to this tactical mistake, the Wei army led by Zhang He encircled the hill and cut off the water supply to the Shu troops and defeated them.
-Amidst the panic, Ma Su is recorded to have left his post leaving the army with no commander.
-Wang Ping rallied Ma Su's army and with only a handful of soldiers did his best to keep the retreat organized and ordered his soldiers to beat their drums loudly to create the impression that reinforcements had arrived.
+Due to this tactical mistake, the Wei army led by Zhang He encircled the hill, cut off the water supply to the Shu troops and defeated them.
+Amidst the panic, Ma Su is recorded to have left his post, leaving the army with no commander.
+Wang Ping rallied Ma Su's army and with only a handful of soldiers did his best to keep the retreat organized.
+He ordered his soldiers to beat their drums loudly to create the impression that reinforcements had arrived.
 Zhang He believed this to possibly be a sign of an ambush and so he did not pursue.
-When Zhuge Liang arrived, he attempted to defeat Zhang He however he didn't find a way to take a position and so the Shu army had to retreat to Hanzhong.
+When Zhuge Liang arrived, he attempted to defeat Zhang He; however, he did not find a way to win and so the Shu army had to retreat to Hanzhong.

-Though he survived the battle, Ma Su's army suffered a heavy defeat (Wang Ping was able to regroup Ma Su's remaining troops and gather the Shu army's scattered supplies.), so he was soon arrested and sentenced to execution by a reluctant and tearful Zhuge Liang.
+Though he survived the battle, Ma Su's army suffered a heavy defeat.
+(Wang Ping was able to rally Ma Su's remaining troops and gather the Shu army's scattered supplies.)
+Thus, Ma Su was arrested and sentenced to execution by a reluctant and tearful Zhuge Liang.